Private Windsor Tours

 Windsor Castle & Cliveden

 Cliveden, once home to the Astor family, and set in stunning gardens, is now a hotel that is the epitome of luxury.
 Enjoy the extensive gardens, and maybe indulge in a decadent afternoon tea.
+This is where Meghan Markle stayed with her mother before her marriage to Prince Harry.

 Horse-drawn Carriage in Windsor Great Park